Thoronador/morrowtools/sr/bsa_cli/readme.md

                file.
 Allowed commands are:

                    commands           - lists available commands
+                   check-hashes       - checks hashes of files and directories in the archive
                    directories        - lists all directories in the archive directory-metadata - shows metadata of the directories in the archive